MrHands/uttl-buildout/uttl/buildout/cmake/README.md

 ``executable`` (default: "cmake")

-  Path to the executable used to run CMake commands.
-You don't need to set this if the executable was added to the system-wide PATH environment variable.
+  Path to the executable used to run commands.
+You don't need to set this if the executable was added to the system-wide ``PATH`` environment variable.

 ``artefact_path`` (optional)